Street Art Guide to Brussels, Belgium

 Vegan food Brussels

 The street art in Brussels is super eclectic.
-The most famous ones to spot are the comic book strip murals which you can read about here.
+The most famous ones to look out for are the comic book strip murals.
+I’ve written this detailed guide that is dedicated specifically to these murals and includes where you can find them in the city.

 Finding street art and wall murals in Brussels, Belgium